 Bloemfontein is the capital city of the Free State Province.
 Bloemfontein is an administrative centre with many private hospitals and educational institutions and is also the seat for the Supreme Court Of Appeal of South Africa.
 South Africa is at the southern tip of the continent of Africa.
 The climate is mostly semi arid but subtropical along the east coast, with sunny days and cool nights.
 English, Xhosa, Zulu and Afrikaans are predominant but there are 11 official languages.
 Almost all business is conducted in English.
 Most educated South Africans are multilingual.
 The main religions are Christianity, Islam and indigenous beliefs.
 The economy of South Africa is a two tiered economy; one rivalling other developed countries and the other with only the most basic infrastructure.
 It is therefore a productive and industrialised economy that exhibits many characteristics associated with developing countries, including a division of labour between formal and informal sectors and an uneven distribution of wealth and income.
 The primary sector, based on manufacturing, services, mining, and agriculture, is well developed.
 Expatriate business dress is mostly formal suits, but this can vary from industry to industry and area to area.
 National dress is also generally acceptable.
 The security risk for expatriates in South Africa is medium overall, but high near deprived urban areas.
 Risks include high levels of violent crime, high rate of murder, high rate of rape (adult, child and infant), carjacking, poorly maintained vehicles, erratic driving standards, corruption at all levels, interruptions to electricity and water supplies and violent protests (usually related to poor service provision).
 The currency of South Africa is the South African Rand (ZAR).
 Banking is on a par with that of Western Europe and North America.
 There is a high incidence of credit card fraud and fraud involving ATMs.
 Private medical facilities are good, however the cost of treatment for expatriates can be high.
 There is a high prevalence of HIV.
-The population of Bloemfontein is 747,400 (2018 est.), while the inflation rate (CPI) is 3.8% for South Africa as at March 2018.
-For a single Expat, the personal income tax rate in South Africa is progressive up to 45%.
+The population of Bloemfontein is 747,400 (2019 est.), while the inflation rate (CPI) is 4.5% for South Africa as at March 2019.
+Xpatulator Hypothetical Tax for South Africa is based on the current personal income tax rates which are progressive up to 45%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Bloemfontein, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bloemfontein as at 1 April 2018 is low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Average 3) Communication: High 4) Education: Very Low 5) Furniture & Appliances: Low 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Low 13) Transport: Very High Bloemfontein is for example -18.6% cheaper than Houston TX for groceries, 29.8% more expensive for household costs than Kuala Lumpur, and 43.4% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Bloemfontein, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Bloemfontein as at 1 April 2019 is low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Low 3) Communication: Very High 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Bloemfontein is for example -19.6% cheaper than Houston TX for groceries, 30.2% more expensive for household costs than Kuala Lumpur, and -0.5% cheaper for transport costs than Dubai.
 The hardship premium for Bloemfontein for an expat from Perth, is for example 10%, i.e. host location (Bloemfontein) premium of 20% minus home (Perth) location premium of 10%.
 Bloemfontein is ranked as a some hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Bloemfontein?
 Register subscribe to your home location and Bloemfontein and run your personalised reports.